-We practice Aikido in a dynamic, focused and respectful way.
-In the process, the different Aikido techniques are used to approach and internalise the underlying principles.
-As there are no competitions in Aikido, it is not directed at winning or losing, but improving oneself in cooperation with each other.
+We practice Aikido in a dynamic, focused and respectful way in order to learn the Aikido techniques while internalising their underlying principles.
+There are no competitions in Aikido, and it is not about winning or losing, but about personal growth in cooperation with others.